 Note the interest this year in London Car Free Day

-Should a church wish to organise their own Car Free Sunday, on some Sunday during the year, GC has some material which you may like to use
+Should a church wish to organise their own Car Free Sunday, on some Sunday during the year, read on for some material which you may like to use.

 Even if your church cannot totally be Car Free for a Sunday – perhaps because cars are needed to transport disabled people to church, or because the vicar cannot physically get between two tightly scheduled services any other way – putting up posters or leaflets about CarFree Day is an excellent way to make people think, and to start discussions on this topic.